 (5) self-reported health, life satisfaction and happiness.

-The SDR database spans the period 1966-2017 and includes information on a total of ca. 142 countries.
-It extends the SDR database v 1.0, which the NCN Harmonization Project produced.
+The SDR database spans the period 1966-2017 and includes information on a total of 169 countries/territories.
+It extends the SDR database v 1.0-1.1. that the NCN Harmonization Project produced.

 The SDR Master Box version 1.0, which comprises the database and its documentation, is available via Dataverse.